-The Company recognises the importance of understanding the impact of its activities on the environment, which is why we work to continually improve our Environmental Management System.
-Our aim is to achieve accreditation for international environmental standards and best practice.
+Energean recognises the importance of understanding the impact of its activities on the environment and we are therefore working to continually improve our Environmental Management System.
+Our aim is to achieve accreditation for international environmental standards and best practices.

 Oil, tourism and environment can co-exist

-Fifteen blue flags have been awarded to beaches surrounding the Gulf of Kavala, close to where Energean operates its Prinos oil field.
+Every year, More than ten blue flags are awarded to beaches surrounding the Gulf of Kavala, close to where Energean operates its Prinos oil field.